Sinners (2025 film): Critical response

 The music of Sinners was widely praised by critics, who noted its centrality to the film's story.
-David Ehrlich of IndieWire wrote "This isn't the first time that a Ludwig Göransson score has been inextricable from the texture of a Ryan Coogler movie, but Sinners opens with someone talking about a kind of music 'so pure it can pierce the veil between life and death, past and future'...and then proceeds to show us exactly what that sounds like."
-Mae Abdulbaki of Screen Rant stated "The music alone, from the songs played by the characters to the score by Ludwig Göransson, takes the film to another level."
-Amy Nicholson of Los Angeles Times described the score as "phenomenal", adding it is music "you've never heard and yet it seems to come from deep inside our pop-cultural soul."
+David Ehrlich of IndieWire wrote: "This isn't the first time that a Ludwig Göransson score has been inextricable from the texture of a Ryan Coogler movie, but Sinners opens with someone talking about a kind of music 'so pure it can pierce the veil between life and death, past and future' [...] and then proceeds to show us exactly what that sounds like."
+Mae Abdulbaki of Screen Rant stated: "The music alone, from the songs played by the characters to the score by Ludwig Göransson, takes the film to another level."
+Amy Nicholson of Los Angeles Times described the score as "phenomenal", adding that it is music "you've never heard and yet it seems to come from deep inside our pop-cultural soul."
 David Rooney of The Hollywood Reporter described it as "flavorful [...] with the score and the blues performances fusing together to intoxicating effect."
 Barnes, of The Wall Street Journal, called Göransson's score "a twangy marvel of genre-crossing interpolation".

-In June 2025, IndieWire ranked the film at number 65 on its list of "The 100 Best Movies of the 2020s (So Far)."
-In July 2025, The Hollywood Reporter ranked it number 16 on its list of the "25 Best Horror Movies of the 21st Century."